 My candidates from both categories are in the column labeled “Dig through.”

 If you use any of this, choose what you use off of your own trading style.
 If you trade frequently, stay in the red zone.
 Trading infrequently, play in the green zone — don’t look for momentum, look for mean reversion.
+I generally play in the green zone because I hold stocks for 3 years on average.

 Whatever you do, be consistent in your methods regarding momentum/mean-reversion, and only change methods if your current method is working well.